We are proud to present

-In 2024, this painting was discovered in the north of Brazil.
+In 2024, this painting was discovered in northern Brazil, in Fortaleza.
 It depicts a man wearing a cap and a blue scarf.
-The frame is not original, we replaced it because the previous one was very old, damaged, and infested with woodworms.
+The frame is not original; it was replaced because the previous one was very old, damaged, and infested with woodworms.
 While the oil painting and canvas strongly recall the themes and style of Mané-Katz, we are seeking to confirm its authenticity, verify that the signature is indeed his, identify the person portrayed, and ultimately uncover the painting’s history.
-It could be an early, previously unknown work by Mané-Katz, which has therefore not yet been catalogued in the artist’s catalogue raisonné.
+It may be an early, previously unknown work by Mané-Katz and therefore has not yet been catalogued in the artist’s catalogue raisonné.
+Dimensions: 41 × 51 cm.

 What we know about this painting